Link here

 3. It is required that you use Mosaic Terminal, the terminal program that comes with the Mosaic IDE Plus™.
 You can start the terminal by double clicking the Mosaic IDE Plus™ executable (the primary application of the Mosaic IDE Plus™) and clicking Tools→ Mosaic terminal.
 You can also start the terminal by double clicking the application “MosaicTerminal.exe”.

-4. Verify the baud rate of the Mosaic Terminal by going to “Settings→ Comm→ Baud Rate” and choosing 115200.
+1. In the Baud Rate drop-down menu, select 115200.
 This is the baud rate used to communicate with the PDQ Board.
 If the baud rate is incorrect, garbled characters or "square" ( □ ) characters may appear in the terminal when you try to communicate with the controller.

 5. Plug the PDQ Board’s power supply into a 110 VAC outlet.
 European users will need a power transformer for changing European 220 VAC to 110 VAC.
 Insert the power supply output plug into the power jack on the Docking Panel and turn the power switch ON by moving the power switch towards the power jack.